osmc/osmc/installer/host/README.md

 Builds are performed statically:

 * On Windows, Qt static builds are performed to remove any dependency issues.
-Qt libraries and MinGW32 C++ libraries are embedded in an SFX.
+There are no external libraries.
 * On Linux, Qt libraries are embedded into the executable.
 However, there are some external libraries: verify with ldd.
 * On OSX: Qt libraries are embedded into the executable.
 However, again, some libraries are bundled externally.